chainer/chainer/docs/source/reference/configuration.rst

    You can change the default value to ``True`` by setting ``CHAINER_KEEP_GRAPH_ON_REPORT`` environment variable to ``1``.

 * ``warn_nondeterministic`` (default: ``False``)
    Flag to give warning when a non-deterministic function is used.
+This function is experimental.

    If it is true, then functions that use non-deterministic functions, such as atomicAdd, will give a warning when executed.
+Note the determinisitic outputs may still result, despite using a nondeterministic function, depending on usage.

 * ``train`` (default: ``True``)
    Training mode flag.